tacolegs2004/movie-goers/README.md

 ## Installation

+1. Create an account on [themoviedb.org](https://developer.themoviedb.org/docs) and then retrieve your API key from the docs.
-1. Clone the repository
+2. Clone the repository.
-2. Install dependencies with `npm install`
+3. Install dependencies with your package manager of choice.
-3. Start the server with `npm start`
+4. Start the server.

 ## Usage

-Create an account on [themoviedb.org](https://developer.themoviedb.org/docs) and then retrieve your API key from the docs.

 Visit `localhost:3000` in your browser to start exploring movies.